ganochenkodg/qdrant-operator/README.md

 1/5/2024, 12:14:54 AM: The cluster "my-cluster" status now is Running.
 ```

 There are two mandatory parameters - `replicas` and `image`.
-You can check minimal and complete YAMl manifests in the [examples](examples) folder.
+You can check minimal and complete YAML manifests in the [examples](examples) folder.

 By default there are no replication, resources, data persistence and scheduling options configured.